This information applies only to the Original Course View. Your instructor and institution control which tools are available.

 If allowed by your instructor, you can comment on journal entries.
 You can add a comment after your instructor comments on an entry to continue the conversation.

-You cannot make comments on another user’s journal entry, even if the journal has been made public.
+You can't make comments on another user’s journal entry, even if the journal has been made public.
 Users can only comment on another user’s entry when they are members of a group.
 For group journals, all group members and their instructor are allowed to make comments on individual entries.

 Your instructor determines if you are allowed to edit or delete your journal entries.
-On the journal's topic page, access the entry's contextual menu and select Edit or Delete.
+On the journal's topic page, access the entry's menu and select Edit or Delete.
 Deleting a journal entry is final and irreversible.

 If your instructor associated a rubric with the journal and made it available, select View Rubric to display grading criteria.